Poochie: I have to go now. My planet needs me.

 - In Grey's Anatomy, George gets hit and killed by the bus that he was going to take to leave the hospital and go join the Army.
 His character wasn't coming back anyway as the actor ended his contract, hence the in-universe result of him wanting to join the Army, but this is still a pretty harsh way to go.
 Though, in this case it was also a Heroic Sacrifice, as he pushed away the person about to get hit.

 - In Smallville, Whitney is put on a literal bus in a season finale when he joins the armed forces, and he dies in an overseas war a little bit later.
+In fact he dies a bit sooner than the audience thinks he does.
+Eric Johnson returns as Whitney for this episode, and it shows the real Whitney being blown up overseas in the teaser.
+So it's Back for the Dead and Not Himself.

 - The final episode of Green Wing opens at the funeral of Angela, who had left to pursue an acting career.
 It is said that she was killed by a moose.